TextUp/textup-backend/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+---

+This project also uses static builds of FFmpeg as libraries for audio processing.
+FFmpeg is licensed under LGPLv3, but the statically compiled version we use is licensed under GPLv3 because of included optional codecs.
+See [the FFmpeg website](http://ffmpeg.org/legal.html) for more details on FFmpeg licensing.
+See the license documents in `vendor/ffmpeg-4.0.2/` for additional information on licensing for the FFmpeg static builds we use.